willswank/dotnet-Peons/README.md

 ===============

 Peons are lightweight helper classes for the .NET platform.
-They smooth over syntactically awkward parts, and the provide shortcuts for common algorithms, allowing your code to say what it means more eloquently.
+They smooth over awkward syntax and encapsulate common algorithms, so your code can speak more eloquently.

 Peons
 -----